 |6.
 Equals the depreciation over 36 months||= $6,890|

 |7.
 Depreciation (line 6) divided by term in months||÷ 36|

 |8.
 Equals the monthly depreciation payment||= $191|

 |10.
 Plus the residual (From line 3)||+ $13,110|

 |11.
 Equals||= $33,110|

-While this calculation looks a bit complicated, it actually only takes minutes to plug in the data and generate a lease payment.
+While this calculation looks a bit complicated, it is easy to set up a spreadsheet to do the calculation for you.
+Then, all you need to do is plug in the new figures for each car you are considering and your spreadsheet will generate an estimated lease payment.
 It's time well spent, since this will guide you through the process and help you get a good deal on a leased car.